Lawn Construction

 Step 1 - Preparation of the sub base

 Firstly clear the site to appropriate levels and falls.
 Install a gravel base with drainage system.
 Install drains - 3 lengths of plastic land drain triangulating out from one large soak away were used on the above site.
 This was in preference to a herringbone drain, as most drains require cleaning out after a few years, and access can be made from one point to all 3 drains covering the site.
-At this point installing ducting tubes for electricity and garden irrigation.
-Install pop up irrigation to make it easy to irrigate, particularly during the establishment stage.
-A layer off fine gravel on top of coarse gravel and then a layer of course sand blinds the structure off, ready for the rootzone.

 Step 2 - The Rootzone